Pope Alexander VII: Nepotism

 The conclave believed he was strongly opposed to the nepotism that had been a feature of previous popes.
-In the first year of his reign, Alexander VII lived simply and forbade his relations even to visit Rome, but in the consistory of 24 April 1656, Pope Alexander announced that his brother and nephews would be coming to assist him in Rome.
+In the first year of his reign, Alexander VII lived simply and forbade his relatives even to visit Rome, but in the consistory of 24 April 1656, Pope Alexander announced that his brother and nephews would be coming to assist him in Rome.
 His nephew, Cardinal Flavio Chigi assumed the position of cardinal-nephew.
 The administration was given largely into the hands of his relatives, and nepotism became entrenched as it had been in the Baroque Papacy.
 Cardinal Flavio began work on the Villa Chigi-Versaglia at Formello in 1664.

-When announcing to the cardinals in 1656 that he would summon his relatives to Rome, the pontiff asked that each cardinal provide their opinion on his suggestion.
+When announcing to the cardinals in 1656 that he would summon his relatives to Rome, the pontiff asked that each cardinal provide his opinion on his suggestion.
 The cardinals agreed, but attached several conditions to ensure that nepotism did not run too rampant.
 The pope eventually received his relatives in an audience, however, the meeting was formal and his relatives were required to kneel for the entirety of the audience as the pope informed them of why they had been summoned and what was expected of them.